mk100pzp/week-14/README.md

 ## Installation

 No installation is required to use the template.
-Simply clone the repository and open the `index.html` file in a web browser.
+Simply clone the repository and open the `Main.html` file in a web browser.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

 ## License